rodrigodadam/scrum-master-quiz/README.md

 <br>

-The page where users can see the Best Scores Payers played in that Broswer.
-This page also has 2 buttons **Challenge Youself** that will redirect the user to a [Game Page](https://rodrigodadam.github.io/scrum-master-quiz/game.html) and restart a new game or **Go Home** that will redirect the player to [Home Page](https://rodrigodadam.github.io/scrum-master-quiz/index.html).
-The same footer are used in Home Page was used in this page.
+The page where users can see the Best Scores Players played in that Browser.
+This page also has 2 buttons **Challenge Yourself** that will redirect the user to a [Game Page](https://rodrigodadam.github.io/scrum-master-quiz/game.html) and restart a new game or **Go Home** that will redirect the player to [Home Page](https://rodrigodadam.github.io/scrum-master-quiz/index.html).
+The same footer used in Home Page was used in this page.

 <br>